Python automation case study

 Already solid

-The repo covers Twitch commands, vote changes, ties, movie-folder scanning, OBS handoff, token refresh, reconnect paths, setup docs, and public pytest checks.
+Repo covers commands, vote changes, ties, scanning, OBS handoff, token refresh, reconnects, docs, and pytest.

 Showcase-only

-The showcase is not a hosted bot service.
-It assumes local movies, local OBS config, private environment secrets, and an operator watching logs.
+Not a hosted service.
+Assumes local movies, OBS config, private secrets, and log monitoring.

 Production work

-For regular public use, I would add an operator dashboard, queue controls, integration tests, rate limits, structured logs, health checks, alerts, and Twitch/OBS recovery.
+For public use: dashboard, queue controls, integration tests, rate limits, logs, health checks, alerts, and recovery.

 Security and ops

-Twitch tokens, OBS passwords, and local media paths must stay out of source.
-A real setup would need secret rotation, scoped bot permissions, moderation rules, and config/state backups.
+Tokens, OBS passwords, and media paths stay out of source.
+Production needs rotation, scoped permissions, moderation, and backups.

 02 / What I built

-The bot logic, OBS handoff, reliability paths, and viewer-facing support pages.
+Bot logic, OBS handoff, reliability, and support pages.

-• Implemented Twitch chat commands for voting, results, current movie, time remaining, movie lists, and help output.
+• Implemented Twitch commands for votes, results, current movie, time, movie lists, and help.

-• Built movie-folder scanning with supported video extensions, one-level subfolder support, periodic rescans, and local public-domain media validation.
+• Built movie scanning with extension filters, one-level subfolders, rescans, and local media validation.

-• Built vote-state logic for changed votes, duplicate prevention, partial title matching, tie resolution, and fallback selection.
+• Built vote-state logic for changed votes, duplicates, partial matches, ties, and fallback selection.

-• Connected OBS WebSocket playback automation by verifying scene/source names, updating the media source, switching scenes, and restarting playback.
+• Connected OBS by verifying scenes/sources, updating media, switching scenes, and restarting playback.

-• Added Twitch OAuth token refresh, IRC health checks, reconnect behavior, startup validation, logging, pytest coverage for config/bot logic, and Movie Night/Movie Library showcase pages.
+• Added OAuth refresh, IRC health checks, reconnects, startup validation, logs, pytest, and support pages.

-External pieces include TwitchIO, Twitch OAuth/chat, OBS WebSocket, IMDb links, poster URLs, and the local public-domain movie files the bot scans.
+External pieces: TwitchIO, Twitch OAuth/chat, OBS WebSocket, IMDb links, posters, and local public-domain files.

 03 / Problem

-MovieBot reduces that operator burden by turning chat into a controlled input surface and turning OBS into an automated output target.
-Viewers get predictable commands, while the streamer gets repeatable playback handoff and logs when something goes wrong.
+MovieBot turns chat into input and OBS into output.
+Viewers get predictable commands; the streamer gets repeatable handoff and logs.

 04 / Viewer flow

-1. Browse options Viewers use the Movie Library page or the !movies command to see available public-domain titles.
+1. Browse options Use Movie Library or !movies to see titles.

-3. Check the room state Commands like !currentmovie, !time, and !results let viewers see what is playing, what is leading, and how much time remains.
+3. Check the room state !currentmovie, !time, and !results show state.

 05 / Streamer/operator flow

-3. Point at local media Set the movie directory to the local folder containing the public-domain video files.
+3. Point at local media Set the folder containing public-domain video files.

 4. Start the bot Run python bot.py.
-Startup validates required settings, refreshes or validates Twitch tokens, scans movies, connects to OBS, and schedules the first movie.
+Startup validates settings, tokens, movies, OBS, and schedule.

-5. Monitor logs Runtime information is written to the console and bot.log, including OBS errors, token refresh failures, chat recovery, and playback fallback behavior.
+5. Monitor logs Console and bot.log show OBS errors, token issues, chat recovery, and fallbacks.

 06 / Tech stack